drunomics/behat-drupal-utils/README.md

 - Drupal Extension
 - Behat Driver with Javascript enabled (e.g. `dmore/behat-chrome-extension`)

+The javascript step definitins are all tested with `dmore/behat-chrome-extension`.

 ## Overview:

 The package provides:

-* Various useful behat contexts
+* Various useful behat contexts, organized the following context classes:
-* Helpers for running behat smoke tests
+  - DrupalUtilsAPIContext
+  - DrupalUtilsDrushContext
+  - MinkUtilsContext
+  Depending on your behat configuration, the suiting context classes should be added in.
+It automatically includes all compatible step definitions.
+* Optional additional context classes that add automatic checks or cleanup routines like:
+  - DrupalErrorCheckApiContext

 ## Smoke tests

-The package ensures a simple Drupal login/logout works and a page of your site can be opened, while frontend assets are loaded and no javascript or watchdog errors are triggered.
+The tests below ./examples/ ensure a simple Drupal login/logout works and a page of your site can be opened, while frontend assets are loaded and no javascript or watchdog errors are triggered.

 ### Setup

 * Add this package to your project's dev dependencies.
+* Add one of the three context to your behat.yml, optionall also add optional contexts.
-* Feel free to copy the example behat feature.
+* Feel free to copy the example behat features.
 * Add the provided js file to your sites js.
 The listener is required to catch js errors.
-* Also add the DrupalSmokeContext to your behat.yml.

 ### Detecting watchdog errors

-All watchdog entries excluding `Notice`, `Info` and `Debug` will be detected and trigger PHP errors in the behat PHP runner automatically.
+When DrupalErrorCheckApiContext is added, all watchdog entries excluding `Notice`, `Info` and `Debug` will be detected and trigger PHP errors in the behat PHP runner automatically.

-### Helpers

-There are also some methods available in the smoke context:

- * iShouldBeRedirectedTo
- * iShouldSeeElementWithTheCssStylePropertyMatching
- * iShouldNotSeeAnyJavascriptErrorsInTheConsole

-### Example behat feature

-You can find a sample behat feature for smoke testing in the examples directory.

 ## Credits

-  Wolfgang Ziegler // fago
-  Maximilian Götz-Mikus // maximilianmikus
-  Jeremy Chinquist // jjchinquist
-  Arthur Lorenz // arthur_lorenz
-  drunomics GmbH, hello@drunomics.com
+  developed by drunomics GmbH, hello@drunomics.com Please refer to the commit log individual contributors.